 How are they different?

 They may seem similar, but the key difference comes when the two plans take motion.
 Business continuity allows operations to remain functional during disastrous circumstances.
 In contrast, disaster recovery focuses on your response to the event immediately after it has passed and how your business will return to normal.

 Take the COVID-19 pandemic, for example.
 When the epidemic hit, the continuity plan of many businesses was to let employees work remotely.
 However, this solution is merely an emergency response and will not work long-term.
 The disaster recovery plan, then, should focus on implementing safety measures so that staff can come back to the office.
 In this instance, these measures may include reviewing work policies, ways to apply social distancing, usage of masks, handwashing and, improving or enabling remote technology tools in the event of similar pandemic occurrences.

-What should be included in a business continuity plan?
+What to include in a business continuity plan?

 It’s essential to assess any foreseeable problems that may occur during hard times before they happen so that you’re able to soften the blow and get your business up and running as soon as possible.